brentthayer1/capstone1/README.md

 - I am seeking a better understanding of how different attributes of a song correlate to each other.
 - I plan to do a comparative analysis on attribute's rankings using the Spearman Correlation testing method.
 - After looking through the data initially, there are a few key attributes that I really want to explore.
 I am most interested in seeing the correlation between popularity and loudness.
-My hypothesis going in is that a louder song is more popular.
+My hypothesis going into this is that a louder song is more popular.
 I am curious as to how to put a number on this correlation though.
 My secondary hypothesis is that a song's length has an impact on popularity as well.
 Given the short attention span of the general population, I would assume that a shorter song length would increase the popularity to some degree.

 ## Data Source

 This is a dataset which was obtained using Spotify's web API.
 This dataset was discovered on [Kaggle](https://www.kaggle.com/tomigelo/spotify-audio-features/home?select=SpotifyAudioFeaturesNov2018.csv "Title").

 ## Data Description

+This dataset is from April 2019

 Each song is classified by 14 qualities: Acousticness, Danceability, Duration, Energy, Instrumentalness, Key, Liveness, Loudness, Mode, Speechiness, Tempo, Time_signature, Valence and Popularity.